 The 1940s: Asimov's Laws of Robotics and the First Artificial Neural Networks

-In 1948 and 1949 William Grey Walter created two such robots - Elmer and Elsie.
-Nicknamed "tortoises", the robots could respond to and move towards light, guiding themselves to their recharging stations when their batteries were low.
+In 1948 and 1949, neurophysiologist William Grey Walter created two such robots, dubbed Elmer and Elsie, to help him understand how the brain functions.
+Nicknamed "tortoises", the robots could respond to and move towards the light, guiding themselves to their recharging stations when their batteries were low.

 The 1950s: The Turing Test and the Unimate

 The 1950s also saw the creation of the first industrial robot - the Unimate.
-The patent for the Unimate was filed by George Devol in 1954, and featured a robotic arm capable of transporting die-cast parts and welding them into place.
-The revolutionary device would soon change the face of the manufacturing industry forever.
+The patent for the Unimate was filed by George Devol in 1954 and featured a robotic arm capable of transporting die-cast parts and welding them into place.
+The revolutionary device would soon change the face of the manufacturing industry.

 The 1960s: The Industrial Robot Revolution